Yoast/wordpress-seo/README.md

 ## Security

-If you discover any security related issues, please email security@yoast.com instead of using the issue tracker.
+If you discover any security related issues, please email security [at] yoast.com instead of using the issue tracker.

 ## Credits